Xsivax/cannabinieri/README.md

 How to start:

-- download respository as zip
+- download respository as zip (Green 'Code' Button )

 - unzip directory